H-1B Cap Filings for Current F-1 Students

 well, such as for employees of nonprofit research

 utilized effective the start of the new federal fiscal year,

 which starts on October 1.
-In addition, petitioners are allowed

 In the recent past, demand for H-1B visas has generally